phax/peppol-commons/README.md

 # News and noteworthy

+v12.3.7 - work in progress
+* Fixed an error in `EPeppolNetwork.getFromSMLInfo` if an `ESML` was passed
+* Added new interface `IPeppolServiceDomain`
+* Added new interface `IPeppolNetwork`

 v12.3.6 - 2026-01-13
 * Added additional MLS constants in `CPeppolMLS`
 * Added new class `SPIDHelper` which adds some Peppol SPIS/SPID helper methods